alaskaair.com responsive redesign (2014)

 The website homepage prior to the redesign.

-The prior site was not responsive, and viewing the main site through a mobile phone or tablet browser resulted in a suboptimal customer experience (horizontal scrolling, tiny touch targets, hover effects not available to touch users, etc.).
+The prior site was not responsive, and viewing the main site through a mobile phone or tablet browser resulted in a suboptimal customer experience (horizontal scrolling, tiny touch targets, etc.).

 mobile & tablet: before